New on the Podcast: Rowen White Talks Indigenous Seed Sovereignty, and Viraj Puri Says Urban Greenhouses Can Transform Produce

 Today on “Food Talk with Dani Nierenberg,” Dani is joined by Rowen White, the director and founder of organic seed cooperative Sierra Seeds.
 White is a seed keeper from the Mohawk community of Akwesasne and is an advocate for Indigenous seed sovereignty, and she talks to Dani about the important connections between seeds and people.

 Later, Viraj Puri, the CEO and co-founder of Gotham Greens, tells Dani why indoor urban greenhouses have the potential to transform the food system.
-Gotham Greens operates sustainable greenhouses in five states and supplies salad greens, herbs, and salad dressings nationally.
-Puri also talks about the company’s response to COVID-19, including their use of USDA grants.
+Gotham Greens operates sustainable greenhouses in five states and supplies salad greens, herbs, and salad dressings nationally and over the last few months, has been working to keep their workers safe and their supply chains strong.

 You can listen to “Food Talk with Dani Nierenberg” on Apple iTunes, Stitcher, Google Play Music, Spotify, or wherever you get your podcasts.
 While you’re listening, please subscribe, rate, and review the show—it would mean the world to us to have your feedback.